tulde23/AspNetCore.IntegrationTesting/README.md

-# Xunit.AspNetCore.Integration
+# AspNetCore.IntegrationTesting
-Xunit.AspNetCore.Integration is a simple library allowing you to run integration tests against your controllers in a strongly typed manner.
+AspNetCore.IntegrationTesting is a simple library allowing you to run integration tests against your controllers in a strongly typed manner.
 No more magic route strings and determining what HttpMethod to invoke.
 You can invoke your controller with one line of code!

 Our goal is to refactor this:
 ```csharp